kubesphere/notification-manager/README.md

 ### Notification filter

-A receiver can filter the alerts by set a label selector, only the alerts that matched the label selector will send to the receiver.
+A receiver can filter alerts by setting a label selector, only alerts that match the label selector will be sent to this receiver.
-Here is a sample, this receiver only receives the alerts from auditing.
+Here is a sample, this receiver will only receive alerts from auditing.

 ```
 apiVersion: notification.kubesphere.io/v2